google/domaintest/README.md

 The autoresponder will reply with an email from `tester@domaintest.みんな` with the subject, `Automated testing service response`.
 (Although you can send the outbound email to any of the domains listed in the Domain Test TLDs section below, the autoresponse will always be sent from `tester@domaintest.みんな`.)
 The autoresponder respects a Reply-To header, if present.

 The email testing API is compliant with IDNA2008, but it does not support full email address internationalization as defined in RFCs 6530, 6531, and 6532.

+##Domain Test TLDs
+The Domain Test tool is available on the following TLDs, thanks to a partnership between Google Registry, Donuts Inc, Uniregistry, and Ausregistry.